Arkansas preschool intervention program sees high demand

 - After going to class without a bra, Florida student is told to cover her nipples

+Child care providers report to the division when a student has reached a critical point via the online Behavior Help system.
+A specialist at the division will contact the provider within 48 hours to assess the situation.
+The specialist will then choose an intervention response, which can range from online behavior-modification training to intensive on-site evaluation.

+The consultant also observes classroom layout and curriculum.
+Solutions can include providing more toys or instituting more of a routine.

-The department found that about 4 percent of the children referred to the program in its first year were expelled after attempting intervention methods.
+The department found that about 4 percent of the children referred to the program in its first year were expelled after specialists attempted intervention methods.

+The top reported issue was a child “hurting others,” followed by difficulty with routines and paying attention.

+Identifying what’s behind the misbehavior is essential to identifying a solution, said Rose.

 Information from: Arkansas Democrat-Gazette, http://www.arkansasonline.com